 The K-State Affirmative Action Program is organized in compliance with several federal and state laws, executive orders and implementing regulations.
 As a federal contractor, K-State is required to have a written affirmative action compliance program.
 The program must include identification and analysis of problem areas, the establishment of goals and timetables, and specific result-oriented action items designed to attain goals.

 The Affirmative Action Plans for Manhattan and Salina are available for inspection by any employee or applicant for employment upon request between Monday – Friday from 8:00AM to 5:00PM at Kansas State University's Office of Institutional Equity.
-Any questions should be directed to Justin Frederick, Interim Director of the Office of Institutional Equity & Title IX Coordinator.
+Any questions should be directed to Justin Frederick, Director of the Office of Institutional Equity & Title IX Coordinator.

 EEO Categories (pdf)